 As for Jones and Edson?
 Both moved on to graduate school at nationally top-ranked universities.
-This fall, Jones will pursue a master’s degree in the reading specialist program at Teachers College, Columbia University — aided by a scholarship covering full tuition and fees.
+In the fall, Jones started a master’s degree in the reading specialist program at Teachers College, Columbia University — aided by a scholarship covering full tuition and fees.
 Meanwhile, Edson — who earned undergraduate and graduate degrees in chemistry in five years through an accelerated program at Southern — is pursuing a doctorate at Rensselaer Polytechnic Institute (RPI) in Troy, N.Y.
 “Applying to a Ph.D. program is very competitive,” says Edson.
 “But because of the research I did at Southern and all of the extracurricular activities, RPI said, ‘We want you.’
 It was a very humbling experience to be wanted by such a prestigious university.”

 Southern’s Honor College has a history of such success stories, says Terese Gemme, who’s led the program since 2002.
 A commitment to excellence is a hallmark of the Honors College, which offers small, seminar-style classes (under 20 students) and a focus on interdisciplinary study, faculty-student collaboration, research, and writing.
 “Those who apply are looking for a challenge.
 They want to be part of a community of scholars — and they believe that education should provide room for in-depth exploration and creative learning,” says Gemme.